MewsSystems/gitbook-pos-api/essential-guide/requests.md

 ## Request body

-As per [JSON:API specification](https://jsonapi.org/), ... blah blah

-Each request to an endpoint of the API will include a payload consisting of a header with authentication information, and a body with the data needed to perform the operation.
+Each request will include a payload consisting of a header with authentication information, and a body with the data needed to perform the operation.
+For example:

 ```json
 {